yadenis/DCO-Comment-Attachment/readme.txt

 = 2.0.0 =
 * Added the feature to upload multiple files.
 * Added support for some lightbox plugins (see FAQ for details).
-* Added additional markup to the form elements (thank you @matthewmcvickar)
+* Added additional markup to the form elements (thank you [@matthewmcvickar](https://profiles.wordpress.org/matthewmcvickar/))
-* Added error handling for JavaScript on the frontend (thank you @mrbalkon for the suggestion)
+* Added error handling for JavaScript on the frontend (thank you [@mrbalkon](https://profiles.wordpress.org/mrbalkon/))
 * Improved Settings page
 * Filter `dco_ca_form_element_autoembed_links_notification` is deprecated.
 Use `dco_ca_form_element_autoembed_links` instead.
 * Type `autoembed-links-notification` for form_element function is deprecated.
 Use `autoembed-links` instead.

 = 1.3.1 =
-* Fixed image embed bug when attachment url has get parameters (thank you @deepreef)
+* Fixed image embed bug when attachment url has get parameters (thank you [@deepreef](https://profiles.wordpress.org/deepreef/))

 = 1.3.0 =
 * Added the feature to link a thumbnail to a full-size image.
 * Added the feature for restrict uploading attachments only to logged users.
 * Added notification about automatically embedded links, when it's enabled.
-* Fixed bug with incorrect display of attachment types that do not support embedding. (thank you @nazzareno)
+* Fixed bug with incorrect display of attachment types that do not support embedding. (thank you [@nazzareno](https://profiles.wordpress.org/nazzareno/))
 * Removed jQuery dependency on the frontend.

 = 1.2.1 =
-* Fixed Quick Edit Comment function bug (thank you @bbceg)
+* Fixed Quick Edit Comment function bug (thank you [@bbceg](https://profiles.wordpress.org/bbceg/))

 = 1.2.0 =
 * Added the feature for autoembed links in comment text.
 You can disable it in Settings -> DCO Comment Attachment.
 * Introduced `dco_ca_disable_display_attachment` hook.
 Now you can display attachment in custom place with `add_filter('dco_ca_disable_display_attachment', '__return_true');` filter and `dco_ca()->display_attachment()` function.

 = 1.1.2 =
-* Fixed display of empty allowed types if the website administrator has forbidden the upload of all extensions of this type. (thank you @nunofrsilva)
+* Fixed display of empty allowed types if the website administrator has forbidden the upload of all extensions of this type. (thank you [@nunofrsilva](https://profiles.wordpress.org/nunofrsilva/))

 = 1.1.1 =
 * Added filters for the attachment field customization